-However, like other storage media, such as hard disk, USB flash drive can also be encountered with data loss due to the following reasons:
+Similar to other storage devices like hard disks, USB flash drives can also experience data loss for the following reasons:

-When a USB flash drive is corrupted, your computer system finds it unable to read the data stored on it and displays the message; ‘Drive could not read.
-Needs formatting.’
-After reading the message, most of the users format the USB flash drive, which results in data loss.
+When a USB flash drive becomes corrupted, your computer system is unable to access the data stored on it, and it prompts a message saying, “Drive cannot be read and requires formatting.”
+Typically, in response to this message, most users choose to format the USB flash drive, leading to data loss.

-Whatever is the reason for data loss whether virus infection, accidental deletion, or formatting, you can easily recover the lost data.
-The files removed from USB flash drive are actually not deleted but just marked as deleted because of which you cannot view them.
-Until the files marked as deleted will not be over-written by other files, you can recover lost data from USB flash drive with little efforts.
+No matter the cause of data loss, whether it’s due to a virus infection, accidental deletion, or formatting, you have the capability to effortlessly retrieve your lost data.
+When files are deleted from a USB flash drive, they are not permanently erased but instead marked as deleted.
+Consequently, you are unable to access them until they are overwritten by other files, you can recover lost data from USB flash drive with little efforts.

-For the manual method, you will need the corrupted drive, a computer system, hex editor (like WinHex), another drive to save recovered data and the name of the deleted file.
+To perform the manual procedure, you’ll require several items: the corrupted drive, a computer system, a hex editor such as WinHex, an additional drive to store the recovered data, and the exact name of the deleted file.

 The easiest way to recover lost data is with the help of a recovery tool.
 Data lost from USB flash drive can be easily and perfectly recovered using Kernel for Windows Data Recovery software.
 The software repairs the USB flash drive if corrupted and recovers data with full accuracy.
 In case, the USB flash drive is not corrupted, but you have lost data due to accidental files deletion, virus attack, or formatting, then the software is the best solution to recover lost data in no time.